-Abu Dhabi is famous for its Gold Souk with glitter all around where you’ll find whatever you’re looking for.
-With a wide variety of styles and range, you can find everything from the most opulent Arabic jewellery to gold ingots and contemporary western designs.
+Abu Dhabi is famous for its Gold Souk with glitter all around where you’ll find whatever ornaments you’re looking for.
+With a wide variety of styles and ranges, you can find everything from the most opulent Arabic jewellery to gold ingots and contemporary western designs.
 The rates change according to the international gold rates and are available in 18, 21, 22 or 24 carats.
-Abu Dhabi’s Madinat Zayed Shopping Centre has many jewellers to choose from including some of the Gulf’s largest venues.
+Abu Dhabi’s Madinat Zayed Shopping Centre has many jewellers to choose from.
 Remember that you can always bargain for a better price.
 Apart from the souk itself, UAE boasts some big names in jewellery at its various shopping centres such as Cartier, Chopard and Tiffany & Co.
 Regional jewellers to look out for include Damas, Pure Gold and Rivoli.

 Silk carpets are more expensive and exquisite than wool ones and Iranian carpets are valued higher than those from Turkey or India (Kashmir).
 Hand-woven carpets are more expensive than machine-made ones despite never being quite perfect or piling evenly.
 As a rule of thumb, go by your own intuition rather than what the carpet salesmen claim because they cannot always be trusted and remember you don’t need to buy them just because the shop has unrolled several of them.
 Always remember to bargain- it’s all part of the game and is expected.
 Most malls have carpet shops but we recommend visiting the Carpet Souk at the port end of Mina Road.
 You can also check out Mina Souk for several options.